salvatore-dimartino/LaTazza/project/Context_Diagram_and_Interfaces.md

 l -- sa
 l -- v

-note "Manager is also an employee, but \n It can be considered as a lone actor because\n he interacts differently with the system with respect to the employees" as n
+note "Manager is also an employee, but It can be considered as a lone actor because\n he interacts differently with the system with respect to the employees" as n

 @enduml
 ```